Assistant ProfessorLead Teacher, Health Systems Leadership & Administration Field of Study

 Dr. Cranley’s research aims to improve the quality of health care delivery to older adults in long-term care.
 Her research is focused in knowledge translation, particularly in the area of developing strategies to facilitate and support healthcare providers’ decision-making and use of best practice knowledge and other forms of evidence in their daily care.
 Dr. Cranley uses qualitative and mixed methods approaches in her research.

-Dr. Cranley is an Assistant Adjunct Professor with the Faculty of Nursing, University of Alberta and holds a cross-appointment (status only) with the Factor-Inwentash Faculty of Social Work, University of Toronto.
+Dr. Cranley is an Assistant Adjunct Professor with the Faculty of Nursing, University of Alberta and holds a cross-appointment (status only) with the Factor-Inwentash Faculty of Social Work, Institute for Life Course & Aging, University of Toronto.

 - Academic Credentials